 Students who leave college without completing the official withdrawal process (or after the deadline for dropping courses) may not be granted honorable dismissal.
 A grade of "F" is given in each course in which they were registered.
-12 Note: All completed withdrawal forms must be returned to the Student Life Office within two weeks of notifying either the Registrar's Office or the Student Life Office of the student's intent to withdraw from college.
-If this two-week period falls within the last two weeks of the semester, the completed withdrawal form must be returned by the last day of classes.

-Note: All completed withdrawal forms must be returned to the Student Life Office within two weeks of notifying either the Registrar's Office or the Student Life Office of the student's intent to withdraw from college.
-If this two-week period falls within the last two weeks of the semester, the completed withdrawal form must be returned by the last day of classes.
+Note: All completed withdrawal forms must be returned to the Student Life Office within two days of notifying either the Registrar's Office or the Student Life Office of the student's intent to withdraw from college.
+All completed withdrawal forms must be returned by the last day of classes.

-Required Withdrawal
+Administrative Withdrawal